jarrodmillman/networkx/doc/developer/core_developer.rst

 - fixing the issue is difficult, and it is deemed too niche a use case to devote sustained effort or prioritize over other issues; or
-- the use case or feature request is something that core developers feel does not belong in networkx,
+- the use case or feature request is something that core developers feel does not belong in NetworkX,

 among others.
 Similarly, pull requests sometimes need to be closed without merging, because: